irontec/InkSpannable/README.md

 ## Configuration

-First of all you need to pass the Application context to the InkSpannableConfig:
+First of all you need to pass the Application context to the InkSpannableConfig (as a WeakReference, do not fear):

 ```kt
 class AppCtrl : Application() {